-The carrying values of cash and cash equivalents, amounts receivable, accounts payable and accrued liabilities approximate fair value due to the short-term nature of the financial instruments.
+The carrying values of cash and cash equivalents, amounts receivable, accounts payable and accrued liabilities and lease liabilities approximate fair value due to the short-term nature of the financial instruments.
 The carrying value of investments is recorded at an estimated fair value based on a valuation technique using both observable and unobservable inputs.
 The carrying value of reclamation deposit approximates fair value as it is represented by a GIC.
-Management believes the carrying value of lease liabilities approximates fair value.